 Two Year, Part-Time students: Placement usually takes place between Sunday and Wednesday of each week in the two academic years, for an average of 9.5 hours per week, with classes in Maynooth on Thursday (in Year One) and on Friday (in Year Two).
 Students will also be required to participate in a number of block placements in their placement sites, with an extended contact time of 11-12.5 hours per week.
+Part-time places are limited, conditional on the availability of part-time internships at Teaching Hospitals.

-Placement education sites, or 'Teaching Hospitals', are assigned to the student by the PT430 Pastoral Practice Module Coordinator, who is working in collaboration with the Catholic Healthcare Chaplaincy Board.
-The Pastoral Practice module includes the following: mentoring support with an on-site Placement Contact Person (the Director of Pastoral Care/Head Chaplain) or his/her Designated Alternate; one-to-one consultation with an assigned staff mentor in the Pontifical University; two visits by an assigned Placement Supervisor; participation in weekly small-group, peer-support, theological reflection sessions; and, an end-ofyear integration day.
+Placement education sites, or 'Teaching Hospitals', are assigned to the student by the PT430 Pastoral Practice Module Coordinator, who is working in collaboration with the Teaching Hospitals.
+The Pastoral Practice module includes the following: mentoring support with an on-site Placement Contact Person (the Director of Pastoral Care/Head Chaplain) or his/her Designated Alternate; one-to-one consultation with an assigned staff mentor in the Pontifical University; two visits by an assigned Placement Supervisor; participation in weekly small-group, peer-support, theological reflection sessions; and, an end-of-year integration day.
 The placement education experience is a central context for learning and growth, and is fundamental for the overall pastoral formation of the students.